GeoscienceAustralia/wagl/docs/source/hdf5.rst

 * field/column names

-Most table datasets sourced from a NumPy `structured array <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ will be of this simpler form, and might have an additional attribute such as *Description*.
+Most table datasets sourced from a NumPy `structured array <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ will be of this simpler form, and might have an additional attribute such as *description*.

 If the source of the table was a pandas `DataFrame <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_, then additional attributes will be attached such as: